 This is ironic due to the fact that the European Commission has released a ranking of the Regional Index of Social Development in the EU, according to which the security we have is lagging behind.

 It depends on the criteria on which the European Commission works.
 It may also include ailments that every big city has – pickpockets, problematic night locations.
 We ask the people if overall they feel safe here, and the satisfaction in this area exceeds 90 percent.

 We must not rest on our laurels.
-The fact that Prague is now experiencing a huge boom in tourism is great, but the competition is huge and Asia is very important to us.
+Prague is now experiencing a huge boom in tourism, but the competition is huge, and Asia is very important to us.
 Their way of travelling is different from the European way, though.

 In what way?

 When Asians are travelling to Europe, they don’t want to see only Prague.
 Therefore they stay here for a short period, and we would like them to stay longer.
 We will be more accentuating the trend of slow tourism.
 That is in contrast to arriving somewhere, nipping in, tick what you “should” see on your list, and then heading elsewhere.
 Quite the reverse; we want them to enjoy their travelling experience adequately and not in a hurry.